Federal Tax Dependents

 Dependents Eligible for University Benefits

 You may enroll eligible individuals in certain University benefits plans as outlined in this Faculty and Admin Pro Privileges and Benefits Summary.
-Although individuals may be eligible to participate in a University plan as a “dependent” they may not meet the definition of a “qualified” dependent for federal income tax purposes (see Federal Tax Dependent (Qualified vs. Non qualified) section) below.
+Although individuals may be eligible to participate in a University plan as a “dependent” they may not meet the definition of a “qualified” dependent for federal income tax purposes (see Federal Tax Dependent (Qualified vs. Non qualified)) below.

 If your dependent(s) meets the IRS test as a federal tax dependent he/she is considered a “qualified” dependent.
 If your dependent(s) does not meet the IRS test, he/she is considered a “non qualified” dependent.